MR436/hangman/README.md

 ask_for_input function request for input from user check for two conditions: if input is string value and more than one character. check_for_guess function is called in ask_for_input function first that if the letter is in the word.

+# Milestone 5
+The game hangman is asking input from users to guess the letters from the list of words.
+The system picks a random word from list and ask input from user.
+The input provided is checked against the index of the word and and store the input if guessed correctly.
+In total user is given 5 lives and for any wrong guess the user looses a life from the game.
+After 5 guesses, the user lose the game.
+This game helped to learn very basics of the python like creating functions and class.